Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Model and Quench

 \section{Model and Quench}

-Full random matrices are often employed to model the spectrum of many-body quantum systems.
-They are filled with random numbers and satisfy the symmetries of the system they aim at describing.
-Their level spacing distributions show level repulsion~\cite{Wigner1957,Wigner1967,HaakeBook,Guhr1998,ZelevinskyRep1996}.
-However, despite the agreement with the spectra of complex systems, full random matrices are unrealistic, because they imply the simultaneous interactions of many particles.
+Full random matrices are often employed to obtain statistical information about the spectrum of many-body quantum systems.
+The matrices are filled with random numbers and satisfy the symmetries of the system they aim at describing.
+In time-reversal invariant systems with rotational symmetry, the matrices are real and symmetric, as the ones considered in this paper.
+They belong to the so-called Gaussian orthogonal ensemble (GOE).
+The level spacing distributions of full random matrices show level repulsion~\cite{Wigner1957,Wigner1967,HaakeBook,Guhr1998}.
+However, despite providing statistical properties in agreement with the spectra of complex systems, full random matrices are unrealistic, because they imply the simultaneous interactions of many particles.
 Realistic systems have few-body interactions.
 These systems also show level repulsion when they are in the chaotic domain, but other properties differ from full random matrices.
-For example, the density of states of full random-matrices has a semicircular shape and all of their eigenstates are pseudo-random vectors, whereas in realistic systems with few-body interactions the density of states is Gaussian and the eigenstates can only reach a high level of delocalization in the middle of the spectrum, being more localized at the edges~\cite{ZelevinskyRep1996,Brody1981,Izrailev1990,Gubin2012}.
+For example, the density of states of full random matrices has a semicircular shape and all of their eigenstates are pseudo-random vectors, whereas in realistic systems with two-body interactions the density of states is Gaussian and the eigenstates can only reach a high level of delocalization in the middle of the spectrum, being more localized at the edges~\cite{ZelevinskyRep1996,Brody1981,Izrailev1990,Gubin2012}.